getty-zig/getty.so/docs/user-guide/tutorial/deserializers.md

 # Deserializers

-Now that we have a serializer, let's write a simple (albeit slightly naive) JSON deserializer.

 !!! warning "Prerequisites"

-    This page assumes you understand what __Getty Interfaces__ are and how they work.
+    This page assumes you know what __Getty Interfaces__ are and how they work.
     If not, see [here](/user-guide/design/interfaces/) before continuing.

+Now that we have a serializer, let's write a simple (albeit slightly naive) JSON deserializer.

 ## Scalar Deserialization